Cyber Risk Assessment for Capital Management: Cyber Capital Management

 For the latter one, similarly, fix any admissible insurance coverage $\mathbf{I}\in\mathscr{F}$.
 For any two admissible $\mathbf{M}_p,\mathbf{M}_q\in\mathcal{M}$ such that $M_p + \pi(\mathbf{M}_p, \mathbf{I})\leq \beta$ and $M_q + \pi(\mathbf{M}_q, \mathbf{I})\leq \beta$, the exploring cybersecurity investment $\mathbf{M}_p$ is better off than the existing cybersecurity investment $\mathbf{M}_q$ if

-as the reduction of the residual costs of reserve is more than the additional cost of cybersecurity investment.} This is perfectly in line with the advocate in cybersecurity investment literature, such as \citet{Cavusoglu2004,Gordon2002, Ruan2019}, that an investment should not be made if it does not generate more benefit than the investment cost itself.
+as the reduction of the residual {financial implication} of reserve is more than the additional {financial implication} of cybersecurity investment.} This is perfectly in line with the advocate in cybersecurity investment literature, such as \citet{Cavusoglu2004,Gordon2002, Ruan2019}, that an investment should not be made if it does not generate more benefit than the investment itself.

+Two considerations for practicality are worth mentioning due to the possible restrictions on a company's abilities to choose cybersecurity investments and insurance coverage.

+Firstly, a company might be obligated to adhere to specific cybersecurity regulations, limiting its flexibility in opting out of certain security controls.
+For example, a utility company needs to comply with NERC CIP standards (see \citet{NERC}) and periodically provide security awareness training to its personnel.
+In that case, all feasible $\mathbf{M}$ should include the required investments, and those cybersecurity investments lower the corresponding elements in the scaling vector $\bm{\theta}$.

+Secondly, insurance coverage may be unavailable for some losses.
+For example, \citet{kamiya_risk_2021} found evidence of a potential long-term decrease in sales growth after a data breach.
+As we are aware, there is no insurance coverage available for such a loss.
+In addition, as noted in \citet{kamiya_risk_2021}, regulatory fines are common direct costs, but they are often excluded from coverage in cyber insurance policies, as found in \citet{romanosky_content_2019}.
+If a company wishes to include these losses as impacts on its assets, the indemnity functions $I_{ik}(\cdot)$ for all threat-asset pairs regarding the loss of sales growth and fines should be set to $0$.
+Nevertheless, the financial implications associated with uninsurable losses can still possibly be mitigated through cybersecurity investments and reserves.

 {